AM37AM37/projekat/README.md

 # projekat

-Project37 is the solution to all youre apocaliptic problem.
-During an apocalipse youre main consern is safty.
-Can you name anything safeer the a tank.
-A mashine made to take hits, and give them back twice as hard if not more.
+Project37 is the solution to all youre apocaliptic problems.
+During an apocalypse youre main concearn is safty.
+Can you name anything safer then a tank.
+A machine made to take hits, and give them back twice as hard if not more.
 Get yours today at our online shop!!!

 ## Features

 - An avest database and stock of military vehicles(mainly tanks)

-- Ordering as easy ad clicking a button
+- Ordering is as easy as clicking a button

-- An admin pannel where they can add, edit, or delete katalog items, users information as well as recites(wink wink), allowing them to manage the app's content and data.
+- An admin panel where they can add, edit, or delete catalog items, users information as well as recites(wink wink), allowing them to manage the app's content and data.

 ## Installation

 Clone the repository and position yourself into its main directory.
-If you have GitHub installed on your PC, you can do the following:
+If you have GitHub installed on youre PC, you can do the following:

 ```bash
   gh repo clone AM37AM37/projekat